YARN.SCHOOL

 After breakfast, we’ll break into two groups.
 Half will hit the Dye Lab (in the schools’ old Home Ec/Science room), and the other half will hit the Fiber Stations in the Gym.

-The Dye Lab is stocked with a rainbow of acid dyes, crock pots, roasters, and microwaves.
-You’ll how to mix stock solutions, learn some color theory and acid dyeing basics, get a demonstration of several dyeing methods, including immersion, painting, microwave, and crockpot dyeing.
+The Dye Lab is stocked with a rainbow of acid dyes, crock pots & microwaves.
+Adrian will teach some color theory and acid dyeing basics, and demonstrate dyeing methods.
 Then you’ll dye up your undyed wool into a big stash of spinning fiber to take home.

-Down in the gym, we’ll cover hand carding, combing, raw fiber and drum carding.
+Down in the gym, Jennifer will cover hand carding, combing, raw fiber, drum carding, and drop spindling!
 Try out all the techniques yourself with fiber from our wonderful fiber buffet!

 photo by Robyn Eden